Sieboldianus/lbsntransform/docs/setup.md

     ...
 ```

-## Alternatives.
-Windows and Linux
+## Alternatives: Windows and Linux

 ### Windows